-And finally, LendingClub Bank offers other great services like commercial real estate loans to ensure you have access to the cash flow you need to grow your real estate small business without having to jump from lender to lender.
+And finally, LendingClub Bank offers other great services like personal and business loans to ensure you have access to the cash flow you need to grow your real estate small business without having to jump from lender to lender.

 JP Morgan Chase